lilithmod/docs/docs/setup/windows.md

 <br />

 ## Linking Lilith to Your Discord
-- Go into your Lilith folder and double click on the exectuable to run it.
+- Go into your Lilith folder and double click on the executable to run it.
 A new black window should pop up on your screen.
 - Inside this window, there will be a blue link.
 Please copy and paste that link into a browser of your choice and hit enter.
 Follow the instructions in your browser to properly link your discord.
 Do not close Lilith while you are doing this.
 - Note: You may be asked to give Lilith access to your username and avatar.
 Just click yes, this is simply to link your discord account with Lilith.
 - When you are finished, there should be a green box that says "Hardware Verified".
 Just be patient and wait a few seconds for Lilith to download all of the necessary files into your Lilith folder.
 When it is finished, red text will pop up in the console.